amaningkwartengrebecca-eng/invoice-audit-analytics/README.md

 ## Conclusion

-This investigation identified not only individual fraud instances but a coordinated escalation pattern across multiple suppliers, concentrated in Q3, with evidence of a potential insider-supplier relationship in the highest value transaction.
+This investigation identified not only individual fraud instances but also coordinated escalation pattern across multiple suppliers, concentrated in Q3, with evidence of a potential insider-supplier relationship in the highest value transaction.
 The root cause is a systemic approval controls weakness rather than isolated misconduct.
-The recommended controls, if fully implemented, project total annual fraud prevention of £365,285 against a one-time restructure cost of £20,000.
+The recommended controls, if fully implemented, would be to project total annual fraud prevention of £365,285 against a one-time restructure cost of £20,000.

 ---